Maintaining your Project

 OmniPresence is a free utility that you install on your Mac for synchronizing files.
 OmniPresence runs in the background, watching a “connected folder.”
 It makes sure the files inside are in sync with files in the cloud (a WebDAV server of your choice), and with your OmniPresence-enabled iOS apps.

-On iOS, OmniPresence is built into all of our current document-based apps, including OmniPlan 3.
-You’ll access OmniPresence folders and files from within the app’s Resource Browser.
+On iOS, OmniPresence is built into all of our current document-based apps, including OmniPlan 2.
+You’ll access OmniPresence folders and files from within the app’s respective Resource Browsers.
 The result is that all of your OmniPresence-enabled devices detect changes wherever you make them, and constantly sync up to keep your files up to date.

 To get started with OmniPresence for Mac, you’ll need to download OmniPresence for Mac from our website.